vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 103 commits since the previous release, including 37 fixes.
+More than 104 commits since the previous release, including 37 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Sun Mar 10 02:00:41 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Mar 11 01:56:19 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER